-Question from Teresa: I was visiting my mom the other evening and we decided to sit on her back porch for a while.
+Question from Tammy: I was visiting my mom the other evening and we decided to sit on her back porch for a while.

 We both sat down in metal chairs.
 Her chair had a cushion on it, but mine didn’t.

 My chair was so cold that I couldn’t stand it so I got up and switched to a wooden chair.